-- Then, you’ll run an HDMI cable between the splitter and the projector.
+- Then, connect an HDMI cable between the first HDMI out on the splitter and the projector.

-- Finally, you’ll run an HDMI cable between the splitter and the television.
-If your splitter is powered, you’ll need to connect it to a power source and turn it on.
+- If your splitter is powered, you’ll need to connect it to a power source and turn it on.

 You can see this in the following simple connection diagram:

 Once you have wired things up, the splitter should replicate what is on your laptop to both the projector and the television.

 As you will realize by now, this can be very useful in many applications – especially for wiring your home theater.

 For example, you could send the output of your streaming devices, cable box or Blu-ray player to the HDMI inputs of multiple TVs.